bmartinh/ChatApp/README.md

 # Server

 It has two main methods.
+StartServer and WaitForStop.

-StartServer and WaitForStop StartServer creates a WebSocketServer and handles the logic when OnOpen, OnMessage and OnClose WaitForStop listens in loop for input entry and stops when it receives the exit message It also has different methods to send messages to all suscribers and notify the local console with events.
+StartServer creates a WebSocketServer and handles the logic when OnOpen, OnMessage and OnClose.

+WaitForStop listens in loop for input entry and stops when it receives the exit message.

+It also has different methods to send messages to all suscribers and notify the local console with events.

 # Client

-It has a method to perform a Login, then two main methods for two tasks that are run concurrently.
-ReadConsoleAndSendHandler and ReceiveFromServer
+It has a method to perform a Login, then two main methods for two tasks that are run concurrently: ReadConsoleAndSendHandler and ReceiveFromServer.

 Client reads user input and checks for the exit message, sending messages the user types, and at the same time listens to the server and displays the messages it receives.

 Also finalizes when server is disconnected.